schreinerman/C-CPP-Coding-Rules/README.md

 So only following construct is working: `if (5 == u8Value)`

-8 Readability
+9 Readability
 =============

-8.1 spaces vs. tabs
+9.1 spaces vs. tabs
 -------------------

-For each functionality-layer use 4 spaces and mind tabulators.
+For each functionality-layer use 4 spaces and do not use tabulators.

 Example:
 ````